 Angad Arts Hotel, St. Louis: Located in the heart of St. Louis' Grand Center Arts District, the Angad Arts Hotel immerses guests in a creative environment that embraces the visual arts.
 It's the first hotel in the world where you can reserve luxury accommodations based on the colors of the rainbow – "passionate red, tranquility blue, happy yellow or green rejuvenation."
 The Chameleon Lounge, located in the twelfth-floor sky lobby, features a giant Chameleon Lamp that creates a 360-degree video art experience.

-Addison's and Sophia's, Columbia: Two restaurants opened by a group of friends in Columbia nearly 20 years ago feature large-scale paintings by Missouri native David Spear – a graduate of the University of Missouri - whose work has been inspired by Thomas Hart Benton and Grant Wood, among others.
+Addison's and Sophia's, Columbia: Two restaurants opened by a group of friends in Columbia about 20 years ago feature large-scale paintings by Missouri native David Spear – a graduate of the University of Missouri - whose work has been inspired by Thomas Hart Benton and Grant Wood, among others.
 Spear's art can also be viewed in other locations throughout the college town, including Boone Hospital Center, Wabash Station, University of Missouri Memorial Union, Jefferson Junior High and on a utility box at Ninth Street and Broadway.